UKP-SQuARE/square-core/square-model-inference-api/README.md

 }'
 ```

-Note that changing the `disabe_gpu` parameter is only possible for transformer and adapter models.
+Note that changing the `disable_gpu` parameter is only possible for transformer and adapter models.
 For Onnx models
 and sentence-transformers models, changing this parameter is not supported.

 ### Adding new Users